 A. The contract as offered, subject naturally to minor adjustments which reflect the specific needs and priorities of each voting jurisdiction, embraces those things which by huge majorities everyday citizens want done and aren’t getting done.
-Poll after poll shows support for all of the items which are addressed in the contact of 65% or more of everyday American citizens.
+Poll after poll shows support for all of the items which are addressed in the contract of 62% or more of everyday American citizens.
 Most of the initiatives are supported by more than 3/4 of those polled.
 The people have spoken.
 The contract just takes their concerns and priorities and puts it in writing.

 Q. Why should the voting public demand candidate contracts?